Spring Valley Caverns

 Once through the sump Tami and John remove their diving gear and make their way through almost one mile of spacious newly discovered cave passages.
 Here Tami sends low frequency radio pulses to the surface, where they are successfully received by Clay Kraus and Charles Graling.

-Clay places a stake at the precise location above the in-cave transmitter.
+A stake is placed at the precise location above the in-cave transmitter.
 This exact spot marks the future man made entrance.

 New entry site.